 - Provide a strong community initiative and process, utilizing local management

-- Utilize support from the the Fort Wayne-Allen County Department of Health, Indiana State Department of Health, American Lung Association and the Centers for Disease Control (CDC) resources to provide guidelines to assure quality and consistency of programs.
+- Utilize support from the the Allen County Department of Health, Indiana State Department of Health, American Lung Association and the Centers for Disease Control (CDC) resources to provide guidelines to assure quality and consistency of programs.

 In addition, the Consortium: